wuffi/ggsignif/README.md

 Description
 -----------

 This package provides an easy way to indicate if two groups are significantly different.
-Commonly this is shown with a by a bar on top connecting the groups of interest which itself is annoted with the level of significance (NS, *, **, ***).
-The package provides a single layer (geom\_signif) that takes the groups for comparison and the test (t.test, wilcox etc.) and adds the annotation to the plot.
+Commonly this is depicted by a bar on top connecting the groups of interest which itself is annoted with the level of significance (NS, *, **, ***).
+In order to add this kind of annotation to a plot, thi package provides a single layer (geom\_signif) which takes as its parameters the groups to compare and the test (t.test, wilcox etc.) to be used.

 Example
 -------